State Customs Committee (Azerbaijan)

 The State Customs Committee of Azerbaijan Republic (Azərbaycan Respublikası Dövlət Gömrük Komitəsi) is a governmental agency within the Cabinet of Azerbaijan in charge of customs clearance for imports and exports, and regulation of all customs activities within Azerbaijan Republic.
-The committee is headed by Safar Mehdiyev.
+The committee is headed by Shahin Baghirov.

+Writing in 2016, Sarah Chayes characterizes the Customs Committee as an institution that tries to protect monopolies linked to Azerbaijan's ruling Aliyev family.

 History

 Baku Customs Office was originally created in 1809 as a part of Astrakhan Customs District within the Russian Empire.
 On July 31, 1831, it was transferred to the Transcaucasian Customs District and in 1832 it was renamed to Baku Warehouse Customs.
 On May 4, 1847, the agency was transformed into Baku Quaranteen Customs Department.
 On December 8, 1897, according to a new law, the department was transformed into Baku Customs Department again and transferred to Tbilisi Caucasus Customs District on June 1, 1911.
 From 1918 until 1920, the committee functioned within the Ministry of Finance of Azerbaijan Democratic Republic.
 After the establishment of Soviet rule in Azerbaijan, the committee was restructured in 1929, 1946 and 1955.
 On January 27, 1989, according to the decree No. 17 of the Cabinet of Ministers of Azerbaijan SSR, Customs Office of Azerbaijan Republic was created and Astara and Julfa checkpoints were transferred under its jurisdiction.
 The committee was re-established as a governmental agency of Azerbaijan Republic on January 30, 1992, after the breakup of the Soviet Union and restoration of independence of Azerbaijan.
 Establishment of the committee helped accelerate the commodity turnover in the country and eased the import-export procedures.
 Over 20 customs chapters and 50 customs checkpoints were set up in Azerbaijan.
-It was effective in prevention of smuggling of illegal items and good through the state borders.